tomasnorre/crawler/CONTRIBUTING.md

 xdebug is disable as default, to speed up the devbox when xdebug isn't needed.

 This can be activated in `.devbox/.ddev/config.yaml` and by `ddev restart` afterwards.

+#### Running tests without local development environment
+If you don't have `php` and/or `composer` installed on your host machine, you can run the test from withing the `ddev` docker container.

+Do do that go into the `.devbox` folder an run `ddev ssh`.
+From there you need to switch folder into `/public/typo3conf/ext/crawler` and run `composer` commands from there (see above).